 What Is a Personal Development Coach?

-Again, same thing.
+Again, same thing :-).
 There are many different titles for the same function – life coach, personal coach, and personal development coach are all the same thing.
 And yet, practitioners practice differently.
 Since coaching in the United States is not yet regulated, anyone can call themselves a coach.
 That’s why, when hiring a coach it’s important to do your research; research the background, education and experience of your coach to determine if that coach is a good fit for you.
-Then meet with a couple of coaches for an introductory session and determine who is the best fit.
+Then meet with a couple of coaches for an introductory session and determine who is the best fit for you.

 What Is a High Performance Coach?